rescript-lang/rescript-vscode/CONTRIBUTING.md

 # Contributing

 Thanks for your interest.
 Below is an informal spec of how the plugin's server communicates with the actual compiler.
-If you're a ReScript editor plugin implementor, you should probably read this to understand the various important nuances.
+If you're a ReScript editor plugin implementor, you should probably read this to understand the various important nuances and copy it.

 ## Other Editors With Language-Server Support